UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-houserules.md

 #### Lightning Bolt

-Deals 1d6 lightning damage per spell level to all targets in a line.
+Deals 1d6 lightning damage per **fatigue** taken to all targets in a line.
 Targets save for half damage.

 #### Scry

 Requires a mirror, crystal ball, still water, or similarly reflective surface.
-Remotely see and hear events that are up to 10 miles away per spell level.
+Remotely see and hear events that are up to 10 miles away per **fatigue** taken.

 #### Sleep